farkkilab/geomx-processing/README.md

        * harmony and limma batch effect correction
    * computing cell fractions with SpatialDecon

-6. Pathway analysis with ssGSEA/GSVA (on full and/or deconvoluted signal)
+6. Pathway analysis (on full and/or deconvoluted signal)
-   *
+   *  calculate ssGSEA/GSVA for signatures from selected categories of msigdb database
+   *  calculate PROGENY scores (!! currently disabled due to incompatibility issues)
 9. differential gene expression (on full and/or deconvoluted signal)
+    * calculate differentially expressed genes between specified group of AOIs

 ## Requirements